karimtarek4/fraud-pipeline-patrol/dbt/fraud_detection/README.md

 ## 🚦 Integration with the Pipeline

 - The marts are exported as Parquet files to S3/MinIO, making them available for the next stage in the pipeline.
-- The Airflow DAGs trigger the DBT models after data upload, and then trigger the scoring DAG to use these marts for fraud detection.
+- The Airflow DAGs trigger the DBT models after data upload, and then trigger the ml scoring DAG to use these marts for fraud detection.
 - This modular, layered approach ensures data quality, traceability, and flexibility for analytics and machine learning.

 ---